 WASHINGTON, D.C. — The District of Columbia Circuit U.S. Court of Appeals on Dec.
 27 denied a petition for review filed by an environmental group that contends that the Federal Energy Regulatory Commission’s (FERC) approval of the Orion Pipeline Project, which would carry hydraulically fractured gas from Pennsylvania to Mid-Atlantic states, violated federal law (Delaware Riverkeeper Network, et al. v.
 Federal Energy Regulatory Commission, No. 18-1108, D.C.
 Cir.).

 BISMARCK, N.D. — A hydrofracking exclusion clearly applies to bar coverage for underlying suits filed by individuals who were injured during hydrofracking operations at an additional insured’s site because the injuries clearly arose out of hydrofracking operations, a North Dakota federal judge said Jan.
 3 (Great West Casualty Co. v.
 XTO Energy Inc. et al., No. 16-387, D. N.D., 2019 U.S. Dist.
 LEXIS 797).

-WASHINGTON, D.C. — The U.S. Supreme Court on Oct.
-3 docketed a hydraulic fracturing lease dispute in which Ohio residents contend that their claim under the False Claims Act (FCA) against the Muskingum Watershed Conservancy District (MWCD) was wrongly dismissed because the MWCD was aware that the leases in question violated an obligation to the United States (United States, ex rel.
+WASHINGTON, D.C. — The U.S. Supreme Court on Jan.
+7 denied certiorari to a group of Ohio residents who contended that their claim under the False Claims Act (FCA) against the Muskingum Watershed Conservancy District (MWCD) was wrongly dismissed because the MWCD was aware that the leases in question violated an obligation to the United States (United States, ex rel.
 Leatra Harper, et al. v.
 Muskingum Watershed Conservancy District, No. 18-418, U.S. Sup.).